cordmaur/RadiometryTrios/README.md

 # RadiometryTrios package (v 0.0.1 released)
 The `RadiometryTrios` package has been released for testing.
-This package is responsible for manipulating hyperspectral radiometry measurements from field campaigns, using the TRIOS equipment.
+This package allows the manipulation of hyperspectral radiometry measurements from field campaigns, using the TRIOS equipment.

 ![image](https://user-images.githubusercontent.com/19617404/136028825-0f6d026d-9398-4bab-aed0-96d30a1b93b5.png)